- 7:1 The LORD told Noah, “Go into the boat with your family. Of all the people on the planet, I can see that you are the only good soul.

 - 7:12 Rain fell 40 days and 40 nights.

-- 7:13 On the same day the rain started, Noah went into the boat with his wife and his sons—Shem, Ham, and Japheth—along with their wives.
+- 7:13 Before the rain started, Noah went into the boat with his wife and his sons—Shem, Ham, and Japheth—along with their wives.

 - 7:14 With them they had every kind of animal—wild and mild—including every critter that crawls on the earth and every kind of bird that flies.